What is a Lichen?

 • Lichens are beautiful!
 From a distance, enjoy the unlimited color variations of lichens.
 Come closer, and notice the patterns they make on rocks and the shapes they form on branches and on the ground.
 Then pick up your hand lens and peak at the real shapes, textures and colors of the lichens.
 The variations are endless, beautiful, and hold unexplored mysteries.
 Enjoy!

-There are three basic lichen forms that may be found in the Kickapoo Valley Reserve:
+There are three basic lichen forms that may be found in the Kickapoo Valley Reserve, but there are other variations of form that lichens will make at times.
+Here are the three basic forms:

 Fruticose lichen are usually round in cross section and often look like little shrubs or masses of strands.
 They grow upward or hang in long strands.